tekumara/notes/pyright.md

 # pyright

-pyright is Microsoft's Python type-checker, available as an extension in VSCode and a CLI tool.
-It has active support and deployment, is fast, and in strict mode detects a lot of issues other type-checkers miss.
+[pyright](https://github.com/microsoft/pyright) is Microsoft's Python type checker, available as an extension in VSCode and a CLI tool.
+It has active support and deployment, is fast, and in strict mode detects a lot of issues other type checkers miss.

+[pylance](https://github.com/microsoft/pylance-release) is a VSCode language server extension that bundles pyright and other goodies like auto-imports and code completion.

 ## typeCheckingMode